09 February - 15 March 2022

 At least three members review and grade your application individually.
-The entire review panel then meets at two review panel meeting, one during the spring and one during the autumn, to discuss and prioritise the applications, and finally to make a proposal for a decision to the Scientific Council for Humanities and Social Sciences.
+The entire review panel then meets at two review panel meetings, one in the spring and one in the fall, to discuss and prioritise the applications, and finally to make a proposal for a decision to the Scientific Council for Humanities and Social Sciences.

-In order to enable more in-depth discussions of applications of higher quality that have a reasonable chance of being funded, the applications that received the lowest grades from the panel members during the spring meeting are not discussed in detail at the review panel meeting during the autumn.
+In order to enable more in-depth discussions of applications of higher quality that have a reasonable chance of being funded, the applications that received the lowest grades from the panel members at the spring panel meeting, are not discussed in detail at the review panel meeting in the fall.
 Following the grant decision, all applications receive a final statement stating that includes the review panels’ grading of the application.
-The applications that have been discussed in more detail at the second panel meeting receive an individual final statement which, in addition to the grades, also contains a summary of the review panel’s discussion and overall assessment of the scientific quality of the application.
+The applications that have been discussed in more detail at the panel meeting in the fall receive an individual final statement which, in addition to the grades, also contains a summary of the review panel’s discussion and joint assessment of the scientific quality of the application.

 Evaluation criteria and guiding questions